SafeCo/instagram-clone/README.md

 ## Excluded Features

-There are certain features that are excluded from this project because this project was intitally meant to be a demonstration of my front-end skills, however it has progressed to implement some complex features.
+There are certain features that are excluded from this project because this project was initially meant to be a demonstration of my front-end skills, however it has progressed to implement some complex features.